psycopg/psycopg2/doc/src/extensions.rst

     .. versionchanged:: 2.0.14
         previously the adapter was not exposed by the `extensions` module.
-In older version it can be imported from the implementation module `!psycopg2._psycopg`.
+In older versions it can be imported from the implementation module `!psycopg2._psycopg`.